Healthy Homes Assessment Ascot Park

 Draught Stopping Ascot Park

-If a draft can be perceived as a result of gaps or holes or holes, it requirements to be closed.
+If a draft can be felt through gaps that are too large or holes, it needs to be closed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps and holes?

 Find the complete specifications of the Healthy Homes draught stopping requirements.